 Following the light and simple design of the mask, the ear loops are made from an elastic string that is very lightweight.
 Both ear loops come with a small bead on them allowing the user to make some adjustments to the tightness of the mask.

-These strings are thin, however, and can cause some pain behind the ears after longer periods of wear.
+These strings are thin, however, and can cause some pain behind the ears after long periods of wear.
 This is somewhat offset by how light the mask is though, and I found the pain to be less than some other masks that rely on ear-loops.
-Either way, I always recommend purchasing a cheap headband accessory for almost every cloth mask.
+However, I prefer masks that use neckbands (such as Purar Masks) and headbands.

 Also worth noting is that the materials used don’t appear to have any strong scents.
 While it may sound unusual, I’ve come across many masks that have odd scents when they are new.
 While these don’t prevent me from wearing masks, they can be uncomfortable when initially donning a mask.
 Luckily, Happy Masks don’t appear to have any such issues.